Warsaw- Zakopane- Krakow- Wieliczka

 • Airport transfers (only on tour start and end date)

-• Selected class hotels, rooms with private facilities
+• Selected first class hotels, rooms with private facilities

 • English-speaking tour escort assistance